 The Board is responsible for maintaining a strong system of internal control to safeguard shareholders’ investment and the Group’s assets and for reviewing its effectiveness.
 The system of internal financial control is designed to provide reasonable, but not absolute, assurance against material misstatement or loss.

-An audit committee has been established, comprised of Mr Hirschfield (Chairman) and Mr Hayward, which meets at least half yearly and is responsible for ensuring that the financial performance of the Group is properly monitored and reported on, as well as meeting the auditors and reviewing any reports from the auditors regarding accounts and internal control systems.
+Terms of reference for an audit committee have been established but, due to the current small number of directors, the Audit Committee’s activities have been taken over by the Board as a whole until further appointments of non-executive directors are made.
+On re-establishment, it is intended that the Audit Committee will meet at least half yearly and will be responsible for ensuring that the financial performance of the Group is properly monitored and reported on, as well as meeting the auditors and reviewing any reports from the auditors regarding accounts and internal control systems.

 The Board has considered the need for an internal audit function but has decided the size of the Group does not justify it at present.
 However, it will keep the decision under annual review.